-With new cafes and lunch spots popping up on the Roman, we thought that a roundup of best places for lunch near Roman Road might come in handy.
+With new cafes and lunch spots popping up in Bow, we thought that a roundup of the best places for lunch on Roman Road might come in handy.

 Coffee and Fripes

 Enjoy a slice of French lifestyle, all while on The Roman at Coffee & Fripes.
 Aïssatou Diallo, the French owner is working with vegan chef Kerran Kaur to offer a delicious vegan lunch menu for as little as £6.50 with food options that rotate weekly, between a variety of sandwiches, wraps, and salad bowls.
-She also sells vegan cakes, brownies and cookies for those with a sweet tooth.
-Diallo even makes her own iced teas in a variety of flavours including elderflower and hibiscus.
-The ideal spot for a quick and healthy lunch, with the excitement of new options every week.
+She also sells homemade lemonade, vegan cakes, brownies and cookies for those with a sweet tooth.
+Selling a curated collection of vintage clothes, it’s the ideal spot for a quick and healthy lunch, with the excitement of some retail therapy.